 Lamington National Park

-Ok so this one is a little over an hour’s drive from the Gold Coast but it’s too good not to include.
+This one is a little over an hour’s drive from the Gold Coast but it’s too good not to include.
 Nightfall Camp is credited for its zero-carbon ethos and we’re loving them for it.
 Located smack bang in the middle of Lamington National Park, owners Steve and Jaide have mashed up glamping with eco-goodness.
 With bush regeneration of native plants, organic cuisine sourced from local markets and a natural spa (a swirling, bubbling spa in the middle of their nearby creek), glamping was never so good for the environment.
 They also boast on-site waste-water treatment, are a chemical-free site, use a 5KW grid-connect solar-power system and are dedicated to monitoring Christmas Creek and protected species including the glossy-black cockatoos which frequent Lamington Valley.
 During your visit you may meet Lillypilly, a wallaby the Nightfall crew raised from a hairless joey.
 And if that wasn’t enough, know that you can forage for snacks in the wilderness and roast them over their custom-built wood-fired oven too.

 Gwinganna Lifestyle Retreat